-There can be many different reasons for what causes nosebleeds, but the factor responsible most nosebleed causes is identified as dry air.
-Breathing of dry air leads to the drying out of your nasal membranes.
-This in turn leads to the formation of crusting, which can lead to itching or discomfort.
-Often, it is this discomfort that leads people to scratch or pick at it, during which, might unintentionally damage the blood vessels in the area and makes it a frequent cause of nosebleeds.
-Air humidifiers can help to reduce nosebleeds if you live in an area where air is dry, or use air conditioning in your living environment.
+There can be many different reasons for what causes nosebleeds, with the most common factor being dry air.
+Breathing in dry air dries out your nasal membranes.
+This causes the formation of crusts in the nose, which can lead to itching or discomfort.
+Often, it is this discomfort that leads people to scratch or pick at it which might unintentionally damage the blood vessels in the area and makes it a frequent cause of nosebleeds.

-Among the most common causes of nosebleeds include excessively hard/frequent nose blowing or sneezing may damage the fragile blood vessels in the nose as well.
-If you find yourself getting frequent nosebleeds after sneezing, it is suggested for you to keep your mouth open when you sneeze.
+Excessively blowing your nose or sneezing may damage the fragile blood vessels in the nose and cause nose bleeds as well.
+If you find yourself getting frequent nosebleeds after sneezing, try keeping your mouth open when you sneeze.
 This reduces the air pressure that passes through the nasal passages and lessens the chance of a nosebleed.

-High blood pressure (or hypertension) may also make the tiny and fragile blood vessels additionally so, and may cause bleeding with little or no contact.
-Other conditions such as blood clotting or bleeding disorders may also play a factor in the frequency or ease of nosebleeds happening in a person.
+High blood pressure (or hypertension) may also cause bleeding even with little to no contact due to tiny and fragile blood vessels that come with the condition.
+Other conditions such as blood clotting or bleeding disorders may also contribute to the severity of nose bleeds.

-Other common causes of nosebleeds include medication for allergies, sinus problems or flu/cold like drugs containing antihistamines or decongestants can also cause dry nasal membranes and lead to nosebleeds.
-Aspirin taken in large doses, medication for management of high blood pressure or blood thinners may also contribute as a risk factor for a nosebleed happening.
+Other common causes of nosebleeds include medication for allergies, sinus problems or flu/cold like drugs containing antihistamines or decongestants.
+These can cause dry nasal membranes which lead to nosebleeds.
+Aspirin taken in large doses, medication for management of high blood pressure or blood thinners may also contribute as a risk factor for nosebleeds happening.

-Do know that most nosebleeds do not require you to seek medical advice or attention.
-You should seek medical attention when your nosebleed:
+Most nose bleeds do not require you to seek medical advice or attention.
+However, you should seek medical attention when your nosebleed: